-This year has seen more restrictions enacted than in the last three years combined.
-Momentum around abortion restrictions has been growing in the last decade, culminating with the appointment of Justice Amy Coney Barrett in 2020.
-Her ascension to the Court, replacing liberal justice Ruth Bader Ginsberg, solidified its conservative majority and and emboldened abortion opponents who had been seeking ways to strike down Roe.
+This year has seen more restrictions enacted than in the past three years combined.
+Momentum around abortion restrictions has been growing in the past decade, culminating with the nomination of Justice Amy Coney Barrett in 2020.
+Her ascension to the court, replacing liberal Justice Ruth Bader Ginsburg, solidified its conservative majority and emboldened abortion opponents who had been seeking ways to strike down Roe.

 “Some states have adopted so many restrictions that just about all that was left was to ban abortion,” said Elizabeth Nash, the principal policy associate for state issues at the Guttmacher Institute.